MaciekTalaska/PatriciaSQL/README.md

 PatriciaSQL
 =============

-This is a very simple PostgreSQL client written in PyQt (Qt GUI and Python).
+PatriciaSQL is simple PostgreSQL client written in PyQt (Qt GUI and Python).

-I am using a Debian/Ubuntu compatible operating system + KDE Plasma as my desktop environment.
-I haven't tested this tool on other Linux distros, nor on other operating systems (macOS, Windows etc).
-This should work without any problems (as both Qt and Python are widely available) but some additional dependencies may be required (especially for database connectivity, or development of the app on other OSes).
+This tool has been developed under Kubuntu.
+PatriciaSQL has not been tested on other Linux distros, nor on other OSes (OSX, Windows, *BSD).
+PatriciaSQL should work without any problems as long as dependencies are met (see: [requirements](https://github.com/MaciekTalaska/PatriciaSQL#requirements) section for more info).
+Please mind that on some OSes additional dependencies may be required.

 Screenshots: